 - USB connector and ESD protection

-- 200 to 300 mA mosfet in order to control a more power or other voltages
+- 200 to 300 mA mosfet to control more power or other voltages

 - Reset button